Washington D.C. Metropolitan Police

 Photo provided by the M.P.D.

-Chief Lenier and some recruits - 2007
+Chief Lenier addressed MPDC recruits in 2007

 Photo provided by the M.P.D.